uttom-akash/vector-xlite/README.md

 # 🧠 vector-xlite

-**VectorXLite** — A fast, lightweight vector search engine with payload support and SQL-based filtering.
+**VectorXLite** — A fast, lightweight vector search with payload support and SQL-based filtering.

 This demonstrates how to use the `vector_xlite` crate to: